|

 Cody, Wyoming, 1897.

-To the west of present-day Cody, just south of Rattlesnake Mountain, the South and North Forks of the Sinking Water River (now, by act of the
+A few miles west of present-day Cody and west of Cedar and Rattlesnake Mountains, the South and North Forks of the Sinking Water River (now, by act of the

 Legislature, known as the Shonshone) combine.
 The stream then flows northeastward past some suphurous hot springs now named

-after an early settler Charles DeMaris who arrived in the area about 1888 and proved up his homestead
+after an early settler Charles DeMaris (1827-1914), who discovered the springs in 1886 and proved up his homestead

 springs.
 Indeed, early hunters noted that the smell of the springs was perceptible several mies downstream.

 The river ultimately unites with the Bighorn east of Lovell.
-The Bighorn in turn flows into the Yellowstone continuing northwest
+The Bighorn in turn flows into the Yellowstone continuing northeast

 across Montana until it combines with the Missouri in North Dakota.
 To the northwest of Cody arises Skull Creek a tributary of